digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 * Web browser-based (aka "SaaS")
 * Open source
 * Modeled after OAIS
-* Knits together various <a href="https://wiki.archivematica.org/Getting_started#Projects" target="_blank">services/projects</a> to get lots of small and large jobs done, usually in a specific order, and following specific rules set by the institution.
+* Knits together various <a href="https://wiki.archivematica.org/Getting_started#Projects" target="_blank">microservices</a> to get lots of small and large jobs done, usually in a specific order, and following specific rules set by the institution.

 <!--presenter notes

+Don't worry, "SaaS", "open source" and "microservice" are defined in the next slides!

 -->